-NPR’s Michel Martin recently interviewed Lori Pbert, a member of the task force, clinical psychologist, and a professor at the University of Massachusetts Chan Medical School, on the recent draft recommendation.
+In an interview from September 2022, NPR’s Michel Martin discussed the draft recommendation with Lori Pbert, a member of the task force, clinical psychologist, and a professor at the University of Massachusetts Chan Medical School:

 Shortage Of Mental Health Services

-Diagnosing anxiety disorders during the brief patient interactions afforded through routine care has long been a challenge for clinicians.
+Diagnosing anxiety disorders during brief patient interactions afforded through routine care has long been a challenge for clinicians.
 One study cited by the task force found the median time for initiating treatment for anxiety is 23 years.
 Doctors are already asked to cover a wide range of conditions in what can be a packed 15-minute appointment.
-The panel is recommending targeted questionnaires and screening tools to determine if warning signs exist that would warrant a referral to a mental health specialist.
+The targeted questionnaires will determine if warning signs exist that would warrant a referral to a mental health specialist.

 A larger challenge is finding mental health services given the shortage of specialists.
+As of March 2023, there are 160 million Americans residing in regions that are underserved by mental health professionals.
+The shortfall is significant, with an estimated requirement of over 8,000 additional mental health experts to meet the sufficient supply demands.
 Patients have reported waiting months to meet with a therapist, and others are forced to weigh the potential benefits of therapy sessions with the relatively high cost of care.